Accelerating Eigenvalue Dataset Generation via Chebyshev Subspace Filter: Method

 \subsection{The Sorting Algorithm}

-To benefit the successive solving sequence of the eigenvalue problem, we need a sorting algorithm that pulls matrices with similar spectral properties, like invariant subspaces, close enough in the solving sequence, so that solving the current matrix in sequence can be easily boosted by the previous solving.
-Recalling Section \ref{sec:discrete}, eigenvalue problem, the matrix $A^{(i)}$, is generated from the parameter matrix $P^{(i)}$~\citep{lu2022comprehensive, li2020fourier}.
-A naive strategy is to use the Frobenius distance of the parameter matrices $P^{(i)}$ to perform a greedy sort~\citep{wang2024accelerating}.
+To benefit the successive solving sequence of the eigenvalue problem, we need a sorting algorithm that pulls matrices with similar spectral properties, like invariant subspaces, close enough in the solving sequence, so that solving the current matrix in sequence can be easily boosted by the previous solving. \rebuttal{ Recalling Section \ref{sec:discrete}, the matrix $A^{(i)}$ is the operator matrix derived through numerical discretization (e.g., Finite Difference Method) from the parameter matrix $P^{(i)}$ (e.g., the coefficient $k(x,y)$ in the Poisson equation)~\citep{lu2022comprehensive, li2020fourier}.
+For instance, in the Poisson equation, the values $k_{i,j}$ from $P^{(i)}$ become part of the discretized sparse matrix $A^{(i)}$, as shown in Eq. \ref{eq_p}. } A naive strategy is to use the Frobenius distance of the parameter matrices $P^{(i)}$ to perform a greedy sort~\citep{wang2024accelerating}.
 And by repeatedly fetching without reservation from the remaining matrix in the dataset, we can reorganize the solving sequence so that the successive solving can benefit from the re-ordered sequence.

 However, the main computational cost of such a naive sorting algorithm arises from repeatedly calculating the distances between different matrices $P$, which is directly related to the matrix dimension—that is, the resolution of operators.
 Existing works \citep{holmes2012turbulence, li2020fourier} have shown that the key variables that affect operators stem from the low-frequency components of the parameter matrices $P$, while high-frequency components often represent noise or irrelevant data.
 Based on this insight, to reduce computational overhead during sorting, we first perform a truncated FFT on the parameter matrices to extract the low-frequency information before sorting.
 We then sort by comparing the Frobenius distances between these low-frequency components.